lscholte/BookIt/README.md

 > node server.js
 ```
 ___
 The web application will be accessable through your modern browser, at __http://localhost:8080__.
-This repository currently has a database key and secret assocaited with it.
+This repository currently has a database key and secret associated with it.
 These are both included in the repository.
 However, should they be removed, the following database link and secret will give access to a testing database used during development.
 These keys need to be represented in config.js for the application to function properly.
 ```
 	'database': 'mongodb://admin:nodejs@ds043942.mongolab.com:43942/bookit',
 	'secret': 'Bookitsecret'